 C make predictions about future social, political, economic, cultural, and environmental impacts that may result from future scientific discoveries and technological innovations.

-Social studies skills.
+19-22 Social studies skills

 B analyze information by sequencing, categorizing, identifying cause-and-effect relationships, comparing, contrasting, finding the main idea, summarizing, making generalizations and predictions, and drawing inferences and conclusions;

-F use proper citations to avoid plagiarism.
+E use effective written communication skills, including proper citations to avoid plagiarism.

 22 The student uses problem-solving and decision-making skills, working independently and with others.
 The student is expected to use problem-solving and decision-making processes to identify a problem, gather information, list and consider options, consider advantages and disadvantages, choose and implement a solution, and evaluate the effectiveness of the solution.